-Colon Cancer Treatment in Kansas City
+Colon Cancer Surgery in Kansas City, MO

 Patients who are fortunate enough to have their colon cancer diagnosed early on are often excellent candidates for a surgical procedure to remove the cancerous tissue.
 These various types of surgery will depend primarily upon where the cancer is located, how widespread it is, and what the ultimate goal of the surgery is.
+The Colorectal Surgeons at Colorectal Surgical Associates are highly trained in diagnosing and treating colon cancer using the latest surgical techniques.
+Our specialists are dedicated to providing the highest quality of care to patients throughout the Kansas City area including Overland Park, Independence, and Lee’s Sumit.
+Call (816) 941-0800 to schedule an appointment today!

 Who is at Risk?